 Your kitchen has a lot of items that you can use to remove common and oil-based stains.
 Not only are they affordable, but they’ve been tried and tested on linen fabrics.

-- Mix one part of baking soda and one part water to make a paste.
+- Mix one part of baking soda and one part of water to make a paste.

 - Carefully apply the paste to the stain.

-- Let it dry and sit from 15 to 30 minutes.
+- Let it dry and sit for 15 to 30 minutes.

 - Gently scrape off the baking soda paste.